aleksip/shila-server/README.md

 # Shila Vagrant

-A setup for running [Shila Drupal](https://github.com/aleksip/shila-drupal) in a Vagrant box.
+A setup for running [Shila Drupal](https://github.com/aleksip/shila-drupal) in a Vagrant virtual machine.

 ## Installed software